2006 Paris–Roubaix

 The 2006 Paris–Roubaix was the 104th running of the Paris–Roubaix single-day cycling race, often known as the Hell of the North.
 It was held on 9 April 2006 over a distance of 259 km.
 Fabian Cancellara became the second road racing cyclist from Switzerland to win the race.
 This edition was run under clear skies and relatively good weather, meaning that the difficulty of this edition was the dust.
 The main favourite for the race was Tom Boonen, winner of the 2005 Paris–Roubaix and the 2006 Tour of Flanders.

+Route

+Starting in Compiègne, the race finished on the velodrome in Roubaix after covering 259 km, with 52.7 km of cobblestones spread out over 27 sectors.
+The Trouée d'Arenberg sector returned to the race following its omission from the 2005 edition, after regional and local councils spent €250,000 to restore the road and add 50 cm to its width.

 First selection

 As usual, the selection of favourites was done at the Forest of Arenberg after Cancellara and Tom Boonen increased the pace.
 The selection included 17 riders, consisting of: